christosgalano/Dir-Clone-Server/README.md

 ## Implementation details

-The code contains pretty detailed comments, so what follow is an analysis of the main implementation decisions that were taken:
+The code contains pretty detailed comments, so what follows is an analysis of the main implementation decisions that were taken:

 ### Server logic